For today’s Adventures in Homesteading post, I thought I’d tackle something very easy and very basic to try – making

 Once melted, you can add scents, herbs, or colors!

 This might sound odd to you, but I ground up some cardamom pods (bought in bulk, of course!).
 For the past couple months, I’ve been on a cardamom kick.
 I can’t get enough of it!
 I love to add it to my oatmeal and coconut inspired dishes.
 It just smells incredible.
 I also added a few drops of essential orange oil.
 Remember that this stuff is going to come in contact with your body, so I’d encourage you to think about using real ingredients and essential oils.

 I also had the idea to color my soap using beet juice!
 I just put a tiny piece of beet in the Vitamix with some water and voila!
 A beautiful deep magenta color!

 Edited to add: Unfortunately, the soap did not hold this color for more than a few days.
 It turned into a sickly yellow.
 Heads up – if you want a colored soap, just use food dyes!

-I rubbed some vegetable oil in the bottom the mold forms to help pop the soap out when it was done.
+I rubbed some vegetable oil in the bottom the mold forms to help pop the soap out.
 Then, I simply poured the glycerin in and waited for about 30-40 minutes until it had firmed up.
 I gave it a gentle pop to remove the soap.
 Not difficult at all!

 Here is my completed soap.
 Isn’t it pretty?